ai-med/QuickNATv2/README.md

 Prerequisite:

-1. A nvidia GPU with cuda compatibility
+1. An nvidia GPU with cuda compatibility
 2. Installed Cuda Toolkit 8
 3. CuDNN v5.1
 4. Installed Matlab R2015a or later